 Always dreamed of creating your own podcast?
 Here at Dear Media, this is a small business we know a little something about.
 And, we have so many resources for anyone looking to make their podcasting dreams come true.

-If this is the small business you’d like to pursue, start by reading What Do You Need to Start a Podcast? and Podcast Tips for Beginners.
+If this is the small business you’d like to pursue, start by reading How To Monetize A Podcast, What Do You Need to Start a Podcast? and Podcast Tips for Beginners.
 But, those are just the tip of the iceberg when it comes to our expansive library of podcasting material.
 For a more in depth look at podcasting and what it takes to be an amazing podcast host, head on over to the Dear Media Blog!

 Content Creator